 Association websites are commonly used and provide easy and accessible community information and possible communication between the board of directors and association members.
 The association will want to determine what is public information and what is kept for members only.
 This is easily accomplished with a private login for association members only.
+A.R.S.
+Section 33-1804 Open meetings; exceptions A.R.S.
+Section 33-1248 Open meetings; exceptions

-Listed below are some of the positive aspects of a community association website.
+Listed below are some of the positive aspects of a community association website: